artefactual/atom-docs/user-manual/import-export/csv-import.rst

 --------------------------

-Information objects often have parent-child relationships - for example, a series is a child of the fonds to which it belongs; it has a parent fonds.
+Information objects often have parent-child relationships - for example, a series is a :term:`child <child record>` of the fonds to which it belongs; it has a :term:`parent <parent record>` fonds.
 If you want to import a :term:`fonds` or :term:`collection` into AtoM along with its lower levels of description (i.e. its children - series, files, items, etc.), you will need a way to specify which rows in your CSV file belong to which parent description.

 There are two basic ways to specify which information object is the parent of an information object being imported in your CSV - either through the use of